robot-com/ignition/README.md

     -   `api-helpers/`: Contains base tRPC procedures, middleware, and configuration necessary for setting up the API layer.
 Feature packages extend these helpers to define their specific API endpoints.
     -   `context/`: Manages common context and I/O dependencies, such as database connections and authentication services, providing essential utilities to other modules.
     -   `database/`: Sets up the database, including connection configurations and SQL schema definitions.
+    -   `auth/`: Contains authentication-related logic, such session handling, which can be shared between the frontend and backend.
 -   **`packages/`**: Dedicated to encapsulating specific business logic or features as self-contained modules.
 These packages define their own tRPC procedures by extending from `shared/api-helpers` and interact with core services (like context and database).
     -   `platform_feature_a/`: A package containing specific business logic or features for "Feature A," including its tRPC procedures.
     -   `platform_feature_b/`: Another package containing business logic or features for "Feature B," including its tRPC procedures.